DigitalHumanitiesCraft/PatrimoniumEditorFercan/README.md

 ## Customisation of the Patrimonium editor

-The customised Fercan editor uses less funcationality from the original editor. it removes the place and person ediro. and focuses only on having two corous and on adding the metadata and the transcription.
+The Fercan custom editor uses less functionality than the original editor.
+It removes the place and person editors and focuses on just having two editors to add the metadata and transcription.

-### Customization of the Patrimonium Editor

-#### Using the Patrimonium Editor
+### Using the Patrimonium Editor

 The Patrimonium Editor is designed to be a versatile tool for historians and researchers working on the Fercan project.
 Here’s how individuals typically interact with the system: